 Heightened security concerns have created a bubble around modern presidents.
 As the first black president, governing in the age terrorism, with two wars continuing abroad, President Obama has felt increasingly isolated.
 In order to stay in touch, he asks the White House mail office to send him a sampling of ten letters a day from ordinary Americans.
 The Chief of Mail looks for three criteria: a representative sample of issues; originality and a powerful story; half must be positive, half negative.
 Washington Post staff writer Eli Saslow tracked down ten of these letter writers.
 He describes what their stories reveal about America today as well as the relationship between a president and the people

-staff writer at the Washington Post.
+- Eli Saslow staff writer at the Washington Post.

 Every day a thin purple folder is delivered to President Obama.
 Inside are ten letters from people of all ages,